BLDhound/BLDhound/README.md

-- 👋 Hi, I’m @BLDhound
+- 👋 Hi, I’m Lekarri
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development and cloud security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScrip, C, C++ and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python object oriented projects
-- 📫 How to reach me ...
+- 📫 How to reach me twitter handle Lekarri_K

 <!---
 BLDhound/BLDhound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.